 6. A fruit tray should be filled in 12 different kinds of fruit and placed in the center of the dinner table.
 This symbolizes 12 months of bountiful food for the family.
 My mother religiously abides by this practice.
 Come the second day of January, we would be "forced-fed" with the fruits that she bought.

-7. The family's New Year's Eve feast, called "Media Noche" (Midnight) is composed of dishes that are especially made, the result of hours and hours of labor in the kitchen.
+7. The family's New Year's Eve feast, called "Media Noche" (Midnight) is composed of dishes that are specially made, the result of hours and hours of labor in the kitchen.
 There are some requirements, though.
 There should always be something made out of sticky rice, to symbolize family togetherness.
 There should be fish, another custom inherited from the Chinese.
 Fish in Mandarin in called "yu" which also means "surplus" or "excess."
 Therefore, having fish on the dinner table on New Year would guarantee the family that they would have "more than enough."
 We are not supposed to have chicken or any winged animal.
 I have no idea where this tradition came from.
 It is believed that having chicken or turkey for New Year is bad luck because the family's finances or livelihood would just "fly away."
 Noodles are also a staple.
 This symbolizes long life.

 8. Small clusters of grapes are hung on every window and door of the house.
 This is believed to welcome in good luck.
 When I was little, this was my grandmother's task.
 My cousin and I had the time of our lives standing on stools and grabbing a grape or two when grandma was not looking.
 Grapes are expensive in my side of the world and New Years was the time for us to indulge.

 9. One of the things I also looked forward to when I was a child was the "money shower."
-My grandparents, great aunts and uncles would have bags of coins with them and say "Happy New Year!" while throwing a handful of coins for us little children to grab and keep for ourselves.
+My grandparents, great aunts, and uncles would have bags of coins with them and say "Happy New Year!" while throwing a handful of coins for us little children to grab and keep for ourselves.
 They believed that doing this would mean money will continuously flow into the house.
 (Just like the Christian virtue of giving and sharing) These coins were considered "lucky" and were not to be spent.
 Good luck with that!
 Those coins were soon to be money for candy and chocolate bars.

 10. All doors and windows must be kept open at midnight.
 This is believed to make the good luck come in.
 In a gated community, this would work, but not in areas where robbery is rampant.